argunsah/punctaDensity/README.md

 Part 3 is the manual tracing part.

 - When contrast enhancement windows pops up, adjust accordingly and click X to close (Don't click Adjust).
 - Click end of one of the processes.
 Use 'z' to zoom, 'x' to unzoom.
 Left click multiple points along the process.
-Right click determins the last point.
+Right click determines the last point.
 - If you are happy with tracing, click 'Yes' to accept, 'No' to reject, 'Done' to complete the tracing step,

 Part 4 is to read all files to convert R format.